inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 ![dataloss2](dataloss2.png)

 ## conclusion
-while i have yet to experience data loss due to a disk being powered off over too long a period, it's important to take note of what the vendors publish. having to mention a data retention period it's exactly good optics, neither is publishing an advisory on data loss when you're a storage company.
+while i have yet to experience data loss due to a disk being powered off over too long a period, it's important to take note of what the vendors publish. having to mention a data retention period is not exactly good optics, neither is publishing an advisory on data loss when you're a storage company.

 i keep my ssd's powered when possible.